Psilotum nudum

-Psilotum nudum, the whisk fern, is a fernlike plant.
-Like the other species in the order Psilotales, it lacks roots.
+Psilotum nudum, the whisk fern, is a species of fern in the order Psilotales.
+Like the other species in this order, it lacks roots.

-Its name, Psilotum nudum, means "bare naked" in Latin, because it lacks (or seems to lack) most of the organs of typical vascular plants, as a result of evolutionary reduction.
-(Note that leaves are not actually absent, but greatly reduced.)
+Psilotum nudum, means "bare naked" in Latin, because it lacks (or seems to lack) most of the organs of typical vascular plants as a result of evolutionary reduction.
+The leaves are not actually absent but greatly reduced.

 Development

 The embryo has only two parts, a distal shoot apex and a proximal foot.
 The shoot apex produces a rhizome without roots, possibly because P. nudum and relatives are often epiphytes.
 The rhizome in turn will eventually produce greatly reduced leaves instead of roots.
 These processes are heavily influenced by auxin concentrations.